r-reji/newton-fractal/README.md

 # newtonFractal

-This repository contains all the code that was wirtten for a Java programming module I took in 2018-2019.
+This repository contains all the code that was written for a Java programming module I took in 2018-2019.
 Assuming you have all the necessary dependancies installed, you should be able to run [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java).

 ### [NewtonFractal.java](https://github.com/r-reji/newtonFractal/blob/main/src/NewtonFractal.java)

 This is the main file for this project.
 It will generate a graphical representation of a Newton fractal derived from root finding algorithms on a complex polynomial.
 By default generated images will be saved in the same folder.

-You can producing your own Newton fractals by adding the necessary code to the main method of this file - an example has been shown below.
+You can produce your own Newton fractals by adding the necessary code to the main method of this file - an example has been shown below.

 Note: the fractal generation takes a boolean operator `colorIterations` which, when passed `true`, will set the colours of the fractal as a function of convergence time. ie. the longer a point in your domain takes to converge to a root, the darker the colour of the point will be.
 See below for examples of both image types.